Juliane of Nassau-Siegen (1587–1643): Marriage and children

 Juliane and Maurice with all their 14 children, some of whom, however, never met, as they had already died before the birth of the youngest.
 Painting by August Erich, 1618–1628.
 Gemäldegalerie Alte Meister, Museumslandschaft Hessen Kassel.

 Juliane married Landgrave Maurice of Hesse-Kassel (Kassel, 25 May 1572 – Eschwege, 15 March 1632).
 The Beilager took place at Dillenburg Castle on 21 May 1603^{Jul.} (Note: "On 21‑5‑1603, in Europäische Stammtafeln I, 117.
 On 22‑5‑1603 in Europäische Stammtafeln I, 98 and in Dek (1962) and Dek (1970) (place of marriage: Dillenburg).
 Knetsch (1931) also indicates Dillenburg 22-5 (according to the Annals of the University of Marburg).
 According to this author (who refers to the Hessian matrimonial affairs) was it the marriage contract (pactum dotale) that was signed on 21-5; but he adds that the «présent du lendemain» (Morgengabeverschreibung) was signed on the 22nd.
 This information confirms that the marriage was celebrated religiously on the 21st (and was consummated on the night of the 21st to the 22nd): as we find in the State Archives Wiesbaden (130^{II} 2380^{II} d) a letter of invitation sent from Dillenburg on 11-5-1603 in which the Count of Nassau-Ottweiler was asked to arrive in Dillenburg on the 18th to attend the wedding «zur Vollziehung des ehelichen BEYLAGERS auff Sambstag den 21 hujus alhier».
 So there is no doubt that the date of the religious ceremony is Saturday 21-5-1603 (thus old style).") and the Heimführung in Kassel on 4 June 1603^{Jul.}.

-From this marriage, the following children were born:
+Juliane was frequently pregnant during her marriage; she gave birth to fourteen children in twenty-five years, but only seven of them lived to mature adulthood: